European Convention on Information on Foreign Law: Content

 States that ratify the Convention appoint a single body to receive requests from other state parties regarding information on the "law and procedure in civil and commercial fields as well as on their judicial organisation".
 When a request for such information is received from a judicial authority in another state party, the Convention makes it mandatory of the state to provide information in response to the request.
 States may by individual agreement or declaration expand the categories of information that must be provided.

 Creation and state parties

 The convention was concluded in London on 7 June 1968 and entered into force 17 December 1969.
 As of 2019, 43 of the 47 member states of the Council of Europe have ratified the convention; it has also been ratified by Belarus, Costa Rica, Mexico, and Morocco.
-The five Council of Europe states that have not ratified the convention are Andorra, Armenia, Ireland, and San Marino.
+The four Council of Europe states that have not ratified the convention are Andorra, Armenia, Ireland, and San Marino.